 Abbey Community Association Ltd, London

-Art-making groups for women with mental health issues from the BME community in Westminster.
+Art-making groups for children and adults including women with mental health issues from the BME community in Westminster.

 Park Royal Secure Services, Central North West London NHS Foundation Trust